 The Resolved Incidents table allows you to view resolved incidents on your service, search by incident ID, or merge resolved incidents.

-If there are event rules that suppress specific alerts for your service, you can view the most recent alerts in the Suppressed Alerts table.
+If you have configured Event Orchestration to suppress specific alerts on your service, you can view the most recent alerts in the Suppressed Alerts table.

 If you have maintenance windows on your service, they will be listed in the Maintenance Windows section in the order that they are scheduled.

 The Integrations tab includes any integrations and extensions that you have configured on a service.